reactiflux/mod-bot/IDEAS.md

+# some kind of invite management UI

+spammer joining by invites is pretty hard to discover and manage. an interface for tidying up invites to protect members might be helpful

 # admin onboarding and web experience

 should have a web-based onboarding flow to configure server where necessary. hand off between discord bot and web as appropriate